Reconstruction of dynamical systems from data without time labels: Experiments

 \section{Experiments}

-In this section, we shall employ our methodology to the elementary demonstrative systems delineated in \cite{bruntonDiscoveringGoverningEquations2016}, the Lorenz equations and Duffing equations in the chaotic regime, the Lotka-Volterra systems in high dimensional regime, the pendulum equations in non-polynomial regime.
-This article focuses on the reconstruction problem of single long trajectory, which has intrinsic difficulties.
-Further more, we accurately divide it into multiple sub-trajectories for comparison.
-In the following, we will evaluate the precision, the robustness and the efficacy for non-uniform observation distribution of our approach and highlight its advantages.
+In this section, we apply our methodology to the elementary demonstrative systems dpresented in \cite{bruntonDiscoveringGoverningEquations2016}, the Lorenz equations and Duffing equations in the chaotic regime, the Lotka-Volterra systems in high dimensional regime, the pendulum equations in non-polynomial regime.
+This study focuses on the challenging problem of reconstructing a single long trajectory, a task that inherently presents significant difficulties.
+In the following, we assess the precision, robustness, and efficacy of our approach under uniform and non-uniform observation distributions, thereby underscoring its advantages.